 Growing Food Victoria

-The course includes permaculture and organic farming techniques to help you to grow sustainable delicious fruits and vegetables in your growing area.
-It runs March through September at the farm and at Royal Roads – classes held early evenings and weekends.
+The course includes permaculture and organic farming techniques to help you to grow delicious fruits and vegetables.
+Course runs March to September at the farm and at Royal Roads – classes held early evenings and weekends.
 Get your name on the list for 2015 at Gaia College.

 Our Cooler makes a difference

 Our new walk-in cooler has greatly helped us manage our produce.
 Subscribers to the food box program have appreciated its chillability (some Summer days more than others!).
 For funding and building it, we owe most grateful thanks to the Sidney Rotary Club, plus our own Board and Farmer support.
 Most of all we thank Doug Kleckner for building a beautiful structure and Cosmo Pessoa for his outstanding efforts in seeking fundraising for the cooler.
 We are actively seeking funding for the roof which protects it from those welcome rains.